devanshu6738/javascript-50project-target/README.md

 question 5=>Create a Expense Tracker Web Application using html css js

 questiom 6=>Drag N Drop using html css and javascript

+question 7=>write a program to Change background color at every one seconds